kayg04/kayg.org/content/Updates/Resisting Craft V3.md

 It’s got *offline mode*!
 In fact, while I write this article on a flight, Craft is almost fully functional, and all my data is available on my iPhone.

 To be fair, I had tried out Craft before when I got a Setapp subscription but the general opinion around the beginning of this year was that they were pivoting to a teamspace / workspace for enterprises, rather than notetakers and knowledge builders like me.
-It was a great-looking app then too but because of change in direction, I didn’t pay much heed to it.
+It was a great-looking app then too but because of the change in direction, I didn’t pay much heed to it.
 There’s also [at least one other person](https://flohgro.com/obsidian/migrating-notes-from-craft-to-obsidian/) who migrated out of it because of the pivoting.

 [The Verge](https://www.theverge.com/2024/11/28/24307906/craft-3-notes-tasks-calendar-app-mac-iphone-windows) summarises it best: